POETSII/tinsel/README.md

 communication is more efficient between threads that share the same mailbox.

-A Tinsel *message* is comprised of a bounded number of *flits*.
-A thread can send a message containing any number of flits (up to the bound defined by `LogMaxFlitsPerMsg`), but conceptually the message is treated as an *atomic unit*: at any moment, either the whole message has reached the destination or none of it has.
-As one would expect, shorter messages consume less bandwidth than longer ones.
-The size of a flit is defined by `LogWordsPerFlit`.
+We use the term *message* and *flit* interchangeably.
+The distinction is useful when a message may be comprised of multiple flits, but that is currently not the case.
+The maximum size of a message is defined by `LogWordsPerMsg`, but the user *may* call `tinselSetLen()` at runtime to indicate they are not using the full payload, and the hardware *may* use this length to reduce communication costs.

 At the heart of a mailbox is a memory-mapped *scratchpad* that stores both incoming and outgoing messages.
 The capacity of the